guenchi/NumPy/README.md

 # numpy
-numpy library for Chez Scheme
+Numpy for Chez Scheme

+ and it's faster than Python Native Numpy